DevkraftTechnologies/marketing/case-studies/01-tire-claim-analysis.md

 **Build confidence scoring from day 1** — Don't aim for 100% automation.
 Design for human oversight on edge cases from the start.

-**Involve domain experts early** — Claims adjusters tested the system in week 5, catching nuances that would have caused production issues.
+**Involve domain experts early** — Claims adjusters tested the system in weeks 9-10, catching nuances that would have caused production issues.

 **Design for integration** — RESTful API allowed ZAFCO to integrate with their existing CRM without replacing systems.